 30 And the times of this ignorance God winked at; but now commandeth all men every where to repent:

 In the 29th verse, Paul made a significant turn.
-No longer is he calling God the Unknown God.
-And in the 30th verse Paul says that God commands repentance.
+No longer is he calling God the Unknown God, he has changed that to God.
+And in the 30th verse, Paul says that God commands repentance.
 He made it clear that God had put up with idolatry in the past due to their ignorance, but it was time for that ignorance to stop!

 31 Because he hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead.